School of Medicine

 Associate Professor of Ophthalmology and, by courtesy, of Anesthesiology, Perioperative and Pain Medicine (Adult MSD)

 Current Research and Scholarly InterestsDr.
 Leng was the first surgeon in California to perform a subretinal transplant of adult neural stem cells into patients with macular degeneration and is actively researching cellular, biologic and laser-based therapies for macular degeneration.
 He also has an active program in imaging informatics and deep learning to perform big data analyses of retinal scans to identify patients who are at risk for retinal disease deterioration.
 The end goal is earlier detection and rapid treatment to maximize visual outcomes.

 Dr. Leng is considered a leading expert on optical coherence tomography (OCT) and OCT-based angiography (OCTA), a non-invasive and non-contact imaging technique for the retina.
 He is also considered a key opinion leader in artificial intelligence and data science.

 Clinical Associate Professor, Ophthalmology

 Current Research and Scholarly InterestsDr.
-Lin spearheads the Cornea Transplant Program at Stanford and his research interests include improving the success and safety of cutting edge surgeries such as ultra-thin DSAEK, DMEK, and DALK.
+Lin conducts clinical trials focused on cornea transplantation, corneal edema, and cornea infections at Stanford.
+His research interests include improving the success and safety of cutting edge surgeries such as ultra-thin DSAEK, DMEK, DALK, and DSO.
 He is actively researching surgical therapies for corneal edema and Fuchs' Dystrophy.
 He is among a handful of cornea specialists nationwide with extensive experience using intraoperative OCT imaging to perform cornea transplants.